AmirDaliri/AMHolderButton/README.md

 - Create the button as a property of it's View Controller
 - In the `viewDidLoad()` method of your View Controller, set the button's `holdButtonCompletion` property to tell the button what to do when it's done animating.

-For an example of creating a RMHoldButton in storyboard, check out the example project.
+For an example of creating a AMHoldButton in storyboard, check out the example project.

 ### Programatically
 - Initialize the button